chaoss/wg-dei/focus-areas/governance/code-of-conduct.md

 ## Question

- Is a Code of Conduct setup to be understood and effective?
+ Is a Code of Conduct set up to be understood and effective?

 ## 1. Description